thp/urlwatch/README.md

 Q: The website I want to watch requires a POST request.
 How do I send one?
 A: Add the POST data in the same line, separated by a single space.
 The format in urls.txt is: http://example.org/script.cgi value=5&q=search&button=Go

+Q: The SMTP server I use requires TLS and authentication to port 587.
+How do I do that?
+A: Add your password to keyring using:

+    urlwatch -s smtp.example.com:587 -f alice@example.com --pass

+   Then run urlwatch with --tls and --auth supplied:

+    urlwatch -s smtp.example.com:587 -f alice@example.com -t bob@example.com --tls --auth ...

 CONTACT